 - Domestic bush flight (with airport transfers) from Seronera airstrip in Serengeti National Park to Kilimanjaro International airport on Day 8.

-- Bush walk with armed rangers in Tarangire.
+- Bush walk with ranger guides.

 - All National Park Fees

-- Early arrivals will enjoy a casual walking tour of a local town, and a visit to Arusha to explore local sites of interest like the Arusha Cultural Center, Old Boma Museum, etc.
+- Early arrivals will enjoy a casual walking tour of a local town, and a visit to Arusha to explore local sites of interest like the Arusha Cultural Center, Old Boma Museum, etc. (additional cost for the early arrival package).

 - Fully escorted by an Go Get Lost Tour Leader